 CEH Finds 100+ Sock Brands with High Levels of BPA

-The Center for Environmental Health (CEH) sent legal notices to approximately 100 companies after extensive testing showed their socks made for babies, children, and adults could expose someone to up to 31 times the safe limit of the chemical BPA, according to California law.
-The companies include Adidas, Champion, GAP, Hanes, New Balance, and Reebok.
+The Center for Environmental Health (CEH) sent legal notices to nine additional companies today after extensive testing showed their socks made for babies, children, and adults could expose someone to up to 31 times the safe limit of the chemical BPA, according to California law.
+In total, CEH has initiated litigation with 95 socks brands, including Adidas, Champion, GAP, Hanes, New Balance, and Reebok.

 “Studies have shown that BPA can be absorbed through your skin and end up in the bloodstream after handling receipt paper for seconds or a few minutes at a time,” said Dr. Jimena Díaz Leiva, Science Director at CEH.
 “Socks are worn for hours at a time, so it is concerning to be finding such high levels of BPA, particularly in those made for babies and children.”